rant-lang/reference/src/compiler-messages.md

 *Error*

-A sink operator was found before a program element that does not support sinking.
+A sink operator was found before an expression unit that does not support sinking.

 ## R0131 (invalid hint)

 *Error*

-A hint operator was found before a program element that does not support hinting.
+A hint operator was found before an expression unit that does not support hinting.

 ## R0200 (invalid keyword)